-We are sad to announce that Aliyu passed away on 5 April following a short illness.
+We are sad to announce that Aliyu passed away in 2019 following a short illness.

 Suddenly, what looks like a frantic rugby scrum breaks out among a large crowd of children, and a huge dust cloud appears around them.
 But this isn’t a fight; it’s a mad scramble for the big bowl of ripe mangoes carried by eye specialist Aliyu A-Umar.

 Once the fruit is shared out, Aliyu sings and dances his way through the village, beating a rhythm on the empty mango bowl.
 As the captivated children follow behind, Aliyu leads them into a shaded clearing and dons his magnifying glasses.
 This is an eye care screening session, cleverly disguised as a party.